sv-cover/cover-php/bulma_progress.md

     - Delete announcement
     - [maybe] Edit announcement
     - Award / edit / delete committee battle points
+    - download photo album
+    - delete photo album button in album icon
 - Autocomplete
     - session/overrides.twig (autocomlete member)
     - committeebattle/form.twig (member)
 - Whatever is happening in search results :P
 - Whatever is happening on the committee form
+- All the things fotoboek/photobook.twig is doing to make the life of the photocee easier
+- Everything in fotoboek/\_photos.twig

 ## Bulma extensions / custom CSS